 With the advent of ultra portable laptops, optical drives are becoming a thing of the past.
 Although not having optical drives allows manufacturers to make lighter devices, it causes problems to users when they want to fresh install operating systems, as most of them are still available in the form of CDs, DVDs and downloadable ISOs.
 For users of these devices, an option is to use a flash drive to install the operating system of their choice.

 Not surprisingly, there are also a few of us who prefer installing operating systems from flash drives for its faster speed.
-There are a few of us who prefer to keep live operating systems on our flash drives to access computers without having an OS by simply plugging in our devices.
-There are also certain situations when you are forced to reinstall the OS of your choice through a bootable drive (such as when your computer without an optical drive encounters problems.)
+There are also certain situations in which you are forced to install the OS of your choice through a bootable drive (such as when your computer without an optical drive encounters problems).

 With such a lot of users needing to create bootable USB flash drives, it appears imperative that OS manufacturers provide an inbuilt way to create them with each DVD and CD they provide.
 However, that is not the case with all operating system manufacturers.

 In fact, most of the users are left hunting for third party applications that can create a bootable USB drive for their specific operating system.
-To add to a user's misery, the OS manufacturers that do provide an application for this make them OS specific (like the Windows 7 USB/DVD tool) and do not support ISOs and DVDs of other OSs.
-Some of them fail to work even if the original ISO/DVD is slightly modified (slipstreamed etc.).
+To add to a user's misery, the OS manufacturers that do provide an application for this make them OS specific and do not support ISOs and DVDs of other OSs.
+Additionally, some such applications fail to work even if the original ISO/DVD is slightly modified (slipstreamed etc.).

 Use Rufus to create bootable USB media